Guided Fly Fishing Taranaki provides professional expert guided fly fishing services in the

 Fly Fishing and the Taranaki Region

-The Taranaki region offers excellent fly fishing for trout, with more than 40 small to medium sized streams and rivers that originate from Egmont National Park to choose from.
+The Taranaki region situated on the central west coast of New Zealand's North Island offers excellent fly fishing for trout, with more than 40 small to medium sized streams and rivers that originate from Egmont National Park to choose from.

 Many more rivers in this region originate from Tongariro National Park.